leeds-bag/bag_wiki/docs/python_quick_start.md

 - **Windows:**
 	- If you have Windows Subsystem for Linux (WSL) installed, open the Start menu, search for "WSL" or your chosen Linux distribution (e.g., Ubuntu), and click to open a Linux terminal.
-	- Alternatively, use [MobaXterm](https://mobaxterm.mobatek.net/): install it, then open MobaXterm and start a local terminal or a WSL session.
+	- Alternatively and more commonly, use [MobaXterm](https://mobaxterm.mobatek.net/): install it, then open MobaXterm and start a local terminal session.
 - **Mac:**
 	- Open the Terminal app (find it in Applications > Utilities, or search for "Terminal" in Spotlight).
 - **Linux:**
 	- Open your system's Terminal app (often found in the applications menu, or use Ctrl+Alt+T as a shortcut).

 Once your terminal is open, you can follow the steps below to install Python, set up environments, and run code.
+Python stays installed, so you only need to setup once.

 ## Why Use Python?
 - Simple, readable syntax